-Unless otherwise noted in the letter of appointment, employment of the members of the faculty shall be for a period of nine months.
-The salary for one semester shall be one-half that of the nine-month period.
+Unless otherwise noted in the letter of appointment, employment of the members of the faculty will be for a period of nine months.
+The salary for one semester will be one-half that of the nine-month period.

 Faculty members may teach during summer (May - August) subject to the teaching load, as defined, and any further limitations determined by the Chief Academic Officer.
-Faculty members must advise the department chair or dean before December 1 of their summer school intentions and at that time may be assigned to teach in a summer session, as conditions warrant; but on the recommendation of the dean and the provost and with the approval of the president, faculty members may be assigned special duties for this period.
-Summer school teaching in the case of faculty hired after September 1, 1973, for employment beginning September 1974 or later, may depend on the availability of funds or the size of enrollment.
+Faculty members must advise the department chair or dean before December 1 of their summer school intentions and at that time may be assigned to teach in a summer session, as conditions warrant.
+Summer school teaching may depend on the availability of funds or the size of enrollment.
+With the approval of the dean, faculty members may receive compensation for sponsored research and other duties not related to teaching during the summer months.
+See policy HR 1.81 Summer Compensation for Faculty for further information.

-All faculty members shall be available from August 16th through May 15th.
+All faculty members will be available from August 16th through May 15th.